CE Compliant Machines for Predictable Results

 If an existing machine is automated, this can lead to new hazards or an increase in existing risks.
 If the original protective measures are no longer sufficient, the original CE conformity expires.

-In this case, the machine is considered to be substantially modified - the operator legally becomes the manufacturer.
+In this case, the machine is considered to be substantially modified.
+The operator legally becomes the manufacturer.
 This means that a new conformity assessment procedure must be carried out, which is concluded with a new CE marking.

 Conclusion: